 Take Advantage of Your Local Library

 "At the New York Public Library, many story times literally have lines around the block; some have to issue 'tickets' because the quality is so high," says Angela Montefinise, director of media relations at the New York Public Library.
-"We're also offering a reading challenge to adults and kids: Read for 20 minutes a day."
 And what's sweeter than the two of you taking a book to the park and having a homemade picnic lunch?

 Get Season Passes

-No doubt there's nothing budget-friendly about a trip to Disney.
-Think of what's nearby to save.
+There's nothing budget-friendly about a trip to Disney.
+Instead, think of what's nearby to save.
 "There are passes to aquariums, zoos, and other destinations that are reasonable," says Winnie Sun, managing director and founding partner of Sun Group Wealth Partners.
 "This allows you a convenient, default travel destination when you don't have anything planned.
 This is especially helpful for families with younger children."

-The pass will probably pay for itself in just a couple of visits.
-Also, some membership packages offer a season pass to multiple venues, like a zoo and children's museum, notes Daniel Grote, a certified financial planner with Latitude Financial Group.
+The pass will probably pay for itself in just a couple visits.
+Also, some membership packages offer a season pass to multiple venues, like a zoo and children's museum, notes Daniel Grote, a partner with Latitude Financial Group.

 Pay attention to Groupon and other local deal sites to find great offers in your area.
 "You can find two-for-one deals and discounts that are sometimes greater than 50% off the normal price of admission," Grote says.
 Pennysavers and other small papers also often have coupons.

-Visit the websites of local businesses that are focused on children and family-oriented activities, be it bowling, laser tag, or similar fun outings.
-Sign up for their newsletters or alerts — or follow them on social media — to receive notifications about any special promotions.
+Visit the websites of local businesses that are focused on children and family-oriented activities like bowling, laser tag, or similar fun outings.
+Sign up for their newsletters or alerts (or follow them on social media) to receive notifications about special promotions.

 Keep Their Brains Active

-If the word "workbook" has your child cringing, consider other mentally-active challenges that seem a little more fun.
-A Fine Parent has an excellent list of stimulating games, organized by age level, that will keep your kids happy and engaged throughout the season.
+If the word "workbook" has your child cringing, consider other mental challenges that seem a little more fun.
+Here's an excellent list of stimulating games, organized by age level, that will keep your kids happy and engaged throughout the season.

-Write postcards.
-Whether you're on vacation during the summer or at home, have your kids send postcards to each member of the family — those that live both near and far.
+Whether you're on vacation during the summer or at home, have your kids send postcards to family members.
 "Kids should recall details of what happened during the day and include that in the postcard," Vinson says.
 "This will also help (them) work on their penmanship."

 Consider asking kids to start a journal, too.
-If they get stuck on what to write about, give them a topic like what they are thankful for, what they want to be when they grow up, where they would like to live — the ideas are endless.
-Better still, they might share their thoughts with you and spark a wonderful conversation.
+If they get stuck on what to write about, give them a topic like what they're thankful for, what they want to be when they grow up, where they'd like to live — the ideas are endless.

 Even days at home can be fun with a little ingenuity.
 Whether it's setting up a lemonade stand or making jewelry, encourage your kids to take advantage of their interests and talents to help them make some spare change and have fun.